ahmetonurslmz/smoothly-request/README.md

 # Smoothly Request
 Perform request with promise based client on NodeJS

-Smoothly request enables developer to send promise based requests to another point.
-The package generally has been designed for cloud functions (lambda, google functions etc.), and it has little unpacked size.
+Smoothly request enables developer to send request with promise based client on NodeJS.
+The package generally was designed for cloud functions (aws lambda, google functions etc.), and it has a little unpacked size.
-The package presents easy and lightweight way to handle sending requests processes.
-These uses core node modules that called http and https.

 ## Installing